Shepherdwhen/Mafioso-Bot/README.md

 The `killq add <player> [...<player>]`, `killq remove <player> [...<player>]` and `killq exec` commands can be used to manage the kill queue. `killq` alone will list the current kill queue.
 As well as these commands, the `kill <player> [...<player>]` and `revive <player> [...<player>]` commands can be used to instantly kill and revive players.

+The `channel add <channel> <player>` and `channel remove <channel> <player>` can be used to add or remove players from private channels, in the case of roles like the nymphoniac that share a private channel with their lover.

 The `whisper send <player> <message>` command can be used to send an anonymous message to another player.
 Hosts can limit the maximum whispers per day with the `whisper setmax <max>` command.
 Since the bot does not include phase management, hosts must manually reset the counter with `whisper clear` every day.

 The `backup <player> <backup>` command can be used to swap `<player>` with `<backup>` if need be.
 There are however resitrictions on `<backup>`: